kxgames/glooey/docs/making_widgets_from_scratch.rst

            return max(width, min_size), max(height, min_size)

-The `do_claim()` method returns the minimum amount if space needed by the widget, and must be implemented by every new widget (i.e. it's pure virtual).
+The `~Widget.do_claim()` method returns the minimum amount if space needed by the widget, and must be implemented by every new widget (i.e. it's pure virtual).
 This particular implementation is a bit convoluted because we need to account for the fact that none of the images are required (e.g. the user might not specify a clock face) and that the hands will be rotating, but hopefully the concept is straight-forward.

 .. code::